The Last Patient

 Persons

-Ulrike Edschmid, born in 1940, pursued literary studies in Berlin and Frankfurt and studied at the German Film and Television Academy in Berlin, where she continues to live.
+Ulrike Edschmid, born in 1940, pursued literary studies in Berlin and Frankfurt and studied at the German Film and Television Academy in Berlin, where she still lives today.
 She writes prose and literary non-fiction and is also famous for her art.
-She was awarded the Grimmelshausen Prize in 2013 and the Cotta Prize for her lifework in 2014.
+She was, among other prizes, awarded the Grimmelshausen Prize in 2013, the Cotta Prize for her lifework in 2014, and the Günter Grass Prize in 2021.

 Ulrike Edschmid, born in 1940, pursued literary studies in Berlin and Frankfurt and studied at the German Film and Television Academy in Berlin,...